marcov/non-tech-notes/docs/English/Idioms.md

 If something is out of whack, it is not working properly, often because its natural balance has been upset ("sbalat!").

+## Percolating (Idea)
+When an idea percolates, it's filtered through a group of people.

 ## Pet peeve
 Something that a particular person finds especially annoying.

+## Pigeonhole
+Assign an often restrictive category; to classify.

 ## Putting someone on the spot
 Force someone into a situation in which they must make a difficult decision or,